-So if you're looking for any shortcuts, you should not continue to read because I will not mention any shortcuts in this post.
+So if you're looking for any shortcuts, you should not continue reading because I will not mention any shortcuts in this post.

-Before moving to the reading tips, I want you to think about the reason why you read, plus what makes you read more?
+Before moving to the reading tips, I want you to think about the reasons why you read, plus what makes you read more.

 Once you know the reason behind your reading, I am sure you can improve your reading speed.

-Why you need to know the reason behind your reading?
+Why do you need to know the reason behind your reading?

-You'll find ways to get that thing DONE as soon as possible because simply arranging that will satisfy your mind.
+You'll find ways to get that thing DONE as soon as possible because simply arranging it will satisfy your mind.